November 22, 2017

 The open is a great chance to grab audience attention.
 The predictable round of thank yous squanders your chance to hook them with the topic and why they care.

 Because so many speakers start with thank you, it sounds less genuine, more perfunctory.
-Adding those thanks at a time when they connect to the material—and the people being thanked—makes the expression of appreciation take on more significance and sometimes, even more sincerity.
+Adding thanks at a time when they connect to the material—and the people being thanked—gives the expression of appreciation more significance and sometimes, even more sincerity.

-Here's our wish: That you'lll be deliberate.
+Here's our wish: That you'll be deliberate.
 Instead of automatically rattling off the thanks to open your next talk, consider your options.

 To which we say, "If you'd like to thank us so much, why don't you?"